HaakonWiland/Notes/hackthebox/Experiences.md

 ftp ftp://10.129.228.195:21
 ```

 We find some file with some mails, and a mail explaining the password policy.

+---> test for error!